lukaskostka99/langchain-mcp-client/README.md

 - Tools are automatically available to the LLM agent in the chat interface
 - Tool executions and their results are tracked in the chat history

+### Tool Testing
+- **Individual Tool Testing**: Access via the "🔧 Test Tools" tab
+- Test each tool individually with custom parameters
+- Dynamic form generation based on tool schema
+- Real-time parameter validation
+- Execution timing and success/failure tracking
+- Test result history and statistics
+- Export test results to JSON format
+- Performance metrics (success rate, average execution time)

 ## Future Improvements

 - **STDIO MCP Servers**: Support for connecting to MCP servers using standard input/output (STDIO) for more flexible server configurations.
-- **Test Tools Individually**: Implement functionality to test each tool individually from the UI to ensure they work as expected.
+- ✅ **Test Tools Individually**: Implement functionality to test each tool individually from the UI to ensure they work as expected.
 - ✅ **Using Local LLMs**: Support for connecting local LLMs (Llama, DeepSeek, Qwen...)
 - **Agent Memory**: Introduce memory capabilities for the agent to retain context across interactions.
 - **RAG (File Upload)**: Enable Retrieval-Augmented Generation (RAG) by allowing users to upload files that the agent can use to enhance its responses.